 In nursery, the children learn to hear and distinguish the difference between sounds before being introduced to letters.
 Children learn to hear rhyme and alliteration and how to blend and segment (robot talk) a word into its sounds (phonemes).
 This is initially done orally.
 Children who are confident at doing this usually progress well with their reading and writing skills when letters are then introduced.

-From Foundation Stage 2 to Year 2 children have a regular, daily phonics lesson which follow a review, teach practice and apply structure.
+From reception to Year 2 children have a regular, daily phonics lesson which follow a review, teach practice and apply structure.
 The sessions are focused and fully interactive and have a breadth of study which includes application to both reading and writing.

-Imperial Avenue Infants School has many reading resources from a range of publishers to engage the children and motivate them to learn to read.
+Imperial Avenue Infants School uses the reading books which have been written in line with the progression for Little Wandle.
 Gradually pupils’ confidence and skills expand and develop.
 All children are given a book in line with their phonic ability to support them with their phonics and seeing the link to reading.
 We also allow children to take a library book home which is to support children's love of reading and is read by the adult to the child at an appropriate time.
 Children read three times a week with a teacher or teaching assistant as well as having some one to one sessions.
 Bringing their book bag every day is very important as children will read at different times and their book may be changed accordingly.

-In addition, children have shared reading and group guided reading sessions with their teacher or teaching assistant.
+In addition, children have shared reading sessions with their teacher or teaching assistant.
 Children also have access to a range of library materials and class collections of books.
 Everyday teachers read stories to children and use interactive whiteboards to engage pupils in their reading.
 It is important to read for pleasure as well as to improve skills.
 The local library (the BRITE centre) is close to the school and we use this resource as a school.
 We encourage all families to become members to help the children to select their own reading material.